 There are various approaches to lifting the brow, and the terms brow lift and forehead lift are often used interchangeably.

-We do a number of different types of brow lifts and forehead lifts.
+We do a number of different types of brow lift and forehead lifts.
 Sometimes, patients who think they need an upper eyelid blepharoplasty to remove excess upper eyelid skin actually are better served by having a brow lift/forehead lift.
 Some patients may require a brow lift/forehead lift and a blepharoplasty.
 These procedures are also often done at the same time as a face lift.

 An endoscopic brow lift (or endoscopic forehead lift) is performed through five small incisions hidden behind the hairline.
 Using a sterile telescope called an endoscope, we can carefully identify and release the muscles that pull your brow down excessively.
 With an endoscopic brow lift you can usually expect 3-5mm of elevation of the brow.
 The major advantage of the endoscopic approach is the small incisions and less post-operative numbness of the scalp.
 No skin is removed.

 The open forehead lift uses an incision hidden behind the hairline that extends from ear to ear (coronal incision), an incision hidden at the front of the hairline (pre-trichal incision) or a wavy, zigzag incision hidden in the fine hair of the hairline (trichophytic incision).
 Your incision may also be a modification that combines one or more of these types of incisions.
 The muscles that pull your brow down are released in this operation also.
 Some skin will be trimmed, so the brow elevation can be higher, often 5mm to 1cm of elevation.
 The principle disadvantage of the open technique is a longer period of numbness of the scalp after surgery and sometimes some permanent numbness of the scalp.